casact/chainladder-python/docs/friedland/chapter_7.rst

     2006      1.108139  1.404485       6.055018e+07   6.124466e+07
     2007      1.289977  2.390688       6.301997e+07   6.509837e+07

 Unfortunately this does not match the table from the text, due to rounding.
-We will construct a separate, rounded exhibit to demonstrate parity.
+We will construct a separate, rounded exhibit to reconcile to the text.

 .. doctest::

-    >>> def rounded_development_summary(reported, paid):
+    >>> def rounded_development_summary(reported: cl.Triangle(), paid: cl.Triangle()) -> pd.DataFrame():
     ...     output = pd.DataFrame() # initializing a DataFrame
     ...     output["Reported Claims"] = reported.latest_diagonal.to_frame(origin_as_datetime=False) # using a vector of losses to anchor the exhibit index
     ...     age = reported.development.iloc[::-1] # flipping the age order